Article_Banner_The_Role_of_Fungi_in_Sustainable_Food_Production.webp

 What role do fungi play in food manufacturing?

 While these enzymes and acids can be obtained from plants or animals, these methods tend to be unsustainable, costly, and cannot satisfy the growing demand for them.
 One example is citric acid, the common additive used to preserve many canned and jarred foods.
-Citric acid creates a hostile environment for bacteria, preventing major food-borne diseases such as botulism.22 As its name suggests, citric acid was first isolated from citrus fruits back in the 18th century.
-However, today instead of sacrificing entire lemons, cheap side-stream materials such as fruit peels or cotton waste can be fermented by Aspergillus niger, a black mould, to produce it more efficiently.23
+Citric acid creates a hostile environment for bacteria, preventing major food-borne diseases like botulism.22 Citric acid was first isolated from citrus fruits in the 18th century.
+However, today instead of sacrificing entire lemons, cheap side-stream materials such as fruit peels or cotton waste can be fermented by the Aspergillus niger fungi, a black mould, to produce it more efficiently.23

-Enzymes help break-down complex compounds, such as proteins or fats and accelerate chemical reactions.24 For example, in cheese production, liquid milk is coagulated, creating solid curdles that are then separated, and further processed.
+Enzymes help break down complex compounds, such as proteins or fats and accelerate chemical reactions.24 For example, in cheese production, liquid milk is coagulated, creating solid curdles that are then separated and further processed.
 This reaction is mediated by an enzyme - chymosin, which used to be extracted from calf stomachs.
-Nowadays, chymosin is produced either by bacteria or fungi in bioreactors, a method that is significantly less costly and far more energy-efficient, without having to compete for land usage or killing animals.
-Overall, fungi now account for more than half of the enzymes produced worldwide, contributing to the production of not only cheese but also tea, coffee, fruit juices, bread, and meat products as well as numerous other applications outside the food industry.24,25
+Nowadays, chymosin is produced either by bacteria or fungi in bioreactors, a method that is significantly less costly and far more energy-efficient without competing for land usage or killing animals.
+Overall, fungi now account for more than half of the enzymes produced worldwide, contributing to the production of not only cheese but also tea, coffee, fruit juices, bread, and meat products, as well as numerous other applications outside the food industry.24,25

 Is fungi the new protein alternative?